chrisbarrett/skeletor.el/README.md

 By default, new projects are created in `~/Projects`.
 Customise `skeletor-project-directory` to change this.

+An additional command, `skeletor-create-project-at`, allows you to choose the directory where the project will be created.

 ## Extending ##

 Skeletor allows you to define new types of projects.
 You can either create a